Knight112357/ECE-260C-EDA-Lab/README.md

 └── README.md
 ```

-This project was completed as part of the ECOS team evaluation and follows the expectations outlined in the **62DAC Open-Source EDA BoF** initiative.

 The experiment requirements are detailed in the official project slide: [**Markarian Redistribution Project Requirements**](https://github.com/open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/blob/main/doc/slides_2025/dac25_markarian_redist.md)

 ECE 260C OpenROAD-based Course Contents (Licensed under CC-BY 4.0)